![]() |

 Option 3, buy tickets at the station

 It's easy to buy tickets at the station when you get to Turkey.
-Most major stations have a computerised ticketing & reservation system, so can book any journey in Turkey.
-It's not usually difficult to get seats on the day of travel or a day or two before, but sleepers (and even couchettes) can get fully-booked weeks ahead, so pre-book those either online or through one of the agencies suggested below.
+Major stations have a computerised ticketing & reservation system and can book any journey in Turkey.
+It's not usually difficult to get seats on the day of travel or a day or two before, but sleepers (and even couchettes) often can get fully-booked weeks ahead, so pre-book those either online or through one of the agencies suggested above.
 Stations accept Turkish lira cash, and may now accept credit cards.
-Booking for Turkish domestic trains opens 30 days before departure for some trains, 15 days ahead for others.

 Tip: If you're over 60, ask for a senior ticket (yaşlı bilet) to get 15% off, or 50% if over 65.
 If you're under 26 ask for a youth ticket (genç bilet) to get 15% off.